ClimberHotel/SwipeAMovie/README.md

 ## Who are we

 - Ricardo Tavares - The pink gradient Front End guy
-- Micael Batista - The
+- Micael Batista - The Front End runaway
-- Fernando Marques -
+- Fernando Marques - The Back End rat
-- Joao Pedro -
+- Joao Pedro - The Boss of the Odd Jobs